-The on-the-day balancing mechanism is the second design element of the STTM and arguably its primary role in the broader east coast gas market.
-Without the STTM or another form of balancing market, pipeline operators would balance the system under a service negotiated as part of bilateral contracts with their customers.
+The on-the-day balancing mechanism of the STTM is arguably its primary role in the broader east coast gas market.
+Without the STTM or another form of balancing market, pipeline operators would balance the system under a service negotiated as part of the bilateral contracts with their customers.

 Market Operator Service (MOS) is the STTM's on-the-day balancing mechanism and is essentially a pipeline capacity service.
 Shippers, through their contracts with pipeline operators, provide the STTM with a mechanism to store gas if flows to the hub are greater than demand or supply gas if flows to the hub are below demand (also known as bank and borrow or park and loan).
 MOS is procured through a competitive process each month by AEMO from shippers with contracts on STTM-connected transmission pipelines.
-The cost of providing MOS is recovered by AEMO from participants through deviation payments and charges, which are discussed in detail in section E.2.4.
+The cost of providing MOS is recovered by AEMO from participants through deviation payments and charges (as discussed in section E.2.4).